The programme to help prepare for and navigate a successful, effective and satisfying first 90-days in your new role

 You've already handed in that notice, you're starting the new role next week and you've suddenly realised you've got to live up to everything you promised in your job-winning interview (and more); or

-You're thinking about moving on and have been applying for a few things but haven't actually been offered a new role yet; or
+You're thinking about moving on and have been applying for a few things but haven't actually been offered a new role yet

-If your answer is 1, 2 or 3, and any of the challenges below resonate with where you are and how you're feeling at the moment, then this is the course for you.
+If your answer to any of these is 'yes' and any of the challenges below resonate with where you are and how you're feeling at the moment, then this is the course for you.

-If your answer is 4, why not read on anyway?
-You may find yourself wanting to be a 1, 2 or 3 by the end of it!
+(if you're here by accident and were looking for something completely different, why not read on anyway?
+You may find yourself wanting to be a 1, 2, 3 or 4 by the end of it!)